slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 > *"Gentle reminder: Your smartphone collects enough information to provide a very accurate picture of your mental health."
 -- x@rapahelz*

+> *"Modern lifestyles weaken the body.
+Modern psychology weakens the mind."
+-- x@realjamespierce*

+> *"I’ve met many more people who turned their lives around by walking around aimlessly for a couple hours a day than I’ve met people who have had their lives improved at all by professional therapy."
+-- x@willmanidis*

 > *"Healthcare is primarily your diet, exercise, sleep, and lifestyle habits.
 What most people call «healthcare» is actually sick care."
 -- x@zubymusic*

-> *"I’ve met many more people who turned their lives around by walking around aimlessly for a couple hours a day than I’ve met people who have had their lives improved at all by professional therapy."
--- x@willmanidis*

 ### On mental health